m-lab/website/_pages/tests/wehe.md

 Note that each WeHe test consists of two replays: a replay of the original application traces and a bit-inverted version of it.
 Therefore, in some of the tables (ClientXputs1) you will find two rows that belong to the same test.
 While in others, we only report for one of the two replays to avoid repetitions (ReplayInfo and Decisions1).

 The WeHe data has three tables.
+The userID and historyCount fields together represent a unique id for each WeHe test performed, and can be used to map records between the three tables.

 | Tables       | Description                                                                                                                                                                                                                                              |
 |--------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|